MichaelaRa/markdown-warm-up/IDE-selection.md

 - must be free!
 - is commonly used in business

-# List of 'most popular' and 'best' IDEs for 2019
+# List of 'most popular' and 'best' IDEs for 2019 consolidated
 ### 1. Atom
 Atom is an open-source cross-platform editor from Github that you can use on OS X, Windows or Linux.
 It features a built-in system that allows you to install new packages or create a custom one yourself.
 Developers love Atom because it’s free, customizable and because it was created using web technologies (HTML, JavaScript, CSS, and Node.js).
 One of the biggest advantages of Atom is its active developer community which has created several plugins and themes.
 Atom by Github is the best editor for JavaScript if you are looking for something customizable and easy to use.
 It has a built-in package manager for installing new packages or start creating your own within this cool tool.
 Atom comes pre-installed with four UI and eight syntax themes in a variety of colors.
 The rich and supportive community also creates cool themes for everybody to use so you might find what you’re looking for there.
 Here are some of the Atom’s best features: